-A few weeks ago my wife and I went out to dinner to celebrate our anniversary.
-When we got to one of our favorite restaurants, all the tables were full and we ended up sitting on two quiet stools at the end of the bar.
+A few years ago, my wife and I went out to dinner to celebrate our anniversary.
+When we got to one of our favorite restaurants, all the tables were full, and we ended up sitting on stools at a quiet end of the bar.

 We had the most wonderful evening, and our waitress surprised us with a free anniversary dessert.
-Yeah!
+Pretty cool, huh?

-Halfway through our date, another couple walked in, and, as with us, all the tables were full and they sat at the bar.
-After ordering their drinks, both the man and the woman pulled out their cell phones and started scrolling through them, and continued scrolling the entire evening.
+Halfway through our celebration, another couple walked in, and, as with us, all the tables were full, and they sat at the bar.
+After ordering their drinks, both the man and the woman pulled out their (not so) smartphones and started scrolling through them, continuing their scrolling the entire evening.

-When our surprise dessert arrived, the husband, looking up from his phone, asked us how many years we had been married, and we ended up talking with him for a bit.
+When our surprise dessert arrived, the husband looked up from his phone and asked us how many years we had been married.
+We ended up talking with him for a bit.

 They, too, he told us, were on a date night.
-Her parents had come down to watch their kids and they decided to go out to eat.
+Her parents had come over to watch the kids, and they decided to go out to eat.
 So how were they spending their time?
 Catching up on work!

-There’s so much wrong with this situation on so many levels, but I wanted to scream at them the title of this post, “Stop working on the weekend!”
+There’s so much wrong with this situation on so many levels, but I wanted to scream at them, “Stop working on the weekend!”

 Why Are You Working on the Weekend?